-For the usability estimates collected from the experiments, a 95% confidence interval is calculated for each content representation method (Table 6).
-As the ranges of estimates for the two-dimensional content representation methods overlap, it is concluded that there is a 95 % probability that there is no statistically significant difference between the SUS estimates of the clipping, fusion and video methods.
+As for the usability estimates, a 95% confidence interval is calculated for each method (see Table 8).
+As the ranges of estimates for the two-dimensional content representation methods overlap, it is concluded that there is a 95 % probability that there is no statistically significant difference between the SUS estimates of the clipping, blending and sequential transition methods.
 They all fall within the good usability range (68-80.3).
 However, there is a 95% confidence that there is a statistically significant difference between two-dimensional and three-dimensional content representation, as the confidence intervals do not overlap.
 Also, the usability of three-dimensional content is 95% likely to fall into the category of excellent usability.

-Table 6.
-Totally 95% confidence intervals for SUS estimates for all content mapping methods
+Table 8.
+Totally 95% confidence intervals for SUS estimates for all methods